windmill-labs/windmilldocs/blog/2023-04-05-said-testimonial/index.md

 ## What before Windmill?

-As an independent author, I have always been on the lookout for ways to optimize my workflows and simplify my processes to focus on my core job: writing content.
+As an independent author, I have always been on the lookout for ways to optimize my workflows and simplify processes to focus on my core job: writing content.
 The key challenges are around managing subscriptions, purchases and keeping my internal databases up to date.

 I did not wait Windmill to use workflows.
 I succinctly used Meta API (code-based automation), then Amazon Lambda.

 ## How did Windmill help?

-I use Windmill to build workflows meant to be **automatically triggered** (either [scheduled](https://docs.windmill.dev/docs/core_concepts/schedules) or [by exertal events](https://docs.windmill.dev/docs/core_concepts/trigger_flows)).
+I use Windmill to build workflows meant to be **automatically triggered** (either [scheduled](https://docs.windmill.dev/docs/core_concepts/schedules) or [by external events](https://docs.windmill.dev/docs/core_concepts/trigger_flows)).
 I only use a few workflows - 2 or 3 on a daily basis - but they are **business critical**.

 Within a few weeks of usage, **Windmill replaced all my previous workflows and automation tools**, consolidating my flows into a single, efficient platform.